 How hypnotherapy can help treat sexual problems

 The causes of sexual difficulties can be physical, psychological, or both.
-Sexual difficulties can develop gradually over time or they may occur suddenly.
-They can develop after an individual has previously experienced enjoyable and satisfying sex or begin early in a person's life, The problem can be a total or partial inability to participate in one or more stages of the sexual act.
+Sexual difficulties for men or women can develop gradually over time or they may occur suddenly.
+They can develop after an individual has previously experienced enjoyable and satisfying sex or begin early in a person's life.
+The problem can be a total or partial inability to participate in one or more stages of the sexual act.

 Emotional factors affecting sex include psychological problems within the individual (sexual fears or guilt, depression or past sexual trauma) and/or interpersonal problems (such as marital or relationship problems, or lack of trust and open communication between partners).

-There are generally 4 categories of sexual difficulty: sexual desire disorders, sexual arousal disorders, orgasm disorders, and sexual pain disorders.
+There are generally four categories of sexual difficulty: sexual desire disorders, sexual arousal disorders, orgasm disorders, and sexual pain disorders.

 For both men and women, these conditions may appear as an aversion to, and avoidance of, sexual contact with a partner.
 In men, there may be partial or complete failure to attain or maintain an erection, or a lack of sexual excitement and pleasure in sexual activity, or premature ejaculation.